-I recommend using your favourite natural yoghurt.
-I’m a big fan of Greek yoghurt, I love how creamy it is and it works really well in this.
+I recommend using your favourite whole milk natural yoghurt.
+I'm a big fan of Greek yoghurt, I love how creamy it is and it works really well in this.

 - 2 bananas SEE NOTE 1

-- 1 tbsp peanut butter (optional) *SEE NOTE 2
+- 1 tablespoon peanut butter (optional) *SEE NOTE 2

 - You can use brown or yellow bananas for this.
 The browner the banana the sweeter the yoghurt.